dreamcatcher-tech/network/website/nfas/Drafts/Tutorial.md

-mcnasty — Today at 10:49 AM
+## Measurement of Developer Experience

-@rexmondo how would you measure the DX of a particular framework ?
+how would you measure the DX of a particular framework ?
 What makes it good or bad compared to another one ?
 Is the best we can do to conduct a survey ? rexmondo — Today at 10:49 AM
 There’s some simple standard measures like cyclomatic complexity Also think about it like ergonomics